 Validation rule in JMESPath

-The example below shows a complete validation rule in JMESPath (click on the image to open).
-The rule consists of a commonFunctional
+The example below shows a complete validation rule in JMESPath format.
+This structure is used in the AFD-definition Standard and consists of two parts:

 Output of an AFD-definition as a JSON Schema in case of registration for data storage